mxrt0/CodeReviews.Console.CodingTracker/README.md

 ## Areas To Improve
 * Navigating the UI when I have such a high number of methods.
 * Extracting methods efficiently without breaking flow.

+## Startup instructions
+* This project relies on an App.config file to store DB connection string.
+* For security and flexibility, this file is excluded from source control and not included in the repository.
+* A template of the necessary configuration is provided in the 'App.config.example' file in the root.
+* Rename the example file to 'App.config' and use it as your configuration file.
+* App should be good to go.

 ## Resources
 * CSharpAcademy YT video on the topic(only for base DB CRUD)